 Centipedes, particularly house centipedes, are willing to eat any insect they can find, which includes bed bugs, if you have any.

 There are actually several species of lizards that are willing to eat bed bugs.
 However, they won’t actively seek bed bugs out.

 If you are considering using natural predators to eliminate bed bugs, this will be impractical, because you will have to deal with the predators no matter what.
 Also, bed bugs are great at finding hiding places throughout your home such as and crevices near beds, books spines, electrical outlets, and many more.
 This would make it impossible to be effective at full eradication.
 It is best to leave any bed bug eradication to exterminating professionals.

 It is 100% understandable why people suffering from a bed bug infestation would want it eradicated as soon as possible.
 However, bringing in the natural enemies of bed bugs to resolve your problems is not the best solution.

 One of the best examples is using heat treatment.
-Heat treatment is not only 100% Eco-Friendly and Chemical-Free, but also very effective in the eradication of bed bug infestations in people’s homes.
+Heat treatment is not only 100% Eco-Friendly and Non-Chemical, but also very effective in the eradication of bed bug infestations in people’s homes.
 Heat treatment is proven to eliminate all eggs, nymphs, and adults within a day of the treatment.

 Call The Professionals

 If you are trying to find a more effective natural alternative to harsh chemicals for the eradication of your bed bug infestation, it is worth giving Bed Bug BBQ’s heat treatment a try.
-Our bed bug heat treatments are 100% eco-friendly with NO pesticides or chemicals.
+Our bed bug heat treatments are safe with NO pesticides or chemicals.
 However, unlike most other natural bed bug control alternatives, our heat treatment is proven to be effective in killing bed bugs.
 You can call us at (216) 600- 0491 or contact us through our website for a FREE inspection today!